ArisMitentzis/sportSunday/README.md

 #Java SE project: sportSunday

+Written in 2017.

 Desktop application for managing sport tournaments.
 The design is based on MVC design pattern.

-Written in 2017.
+The user has the choice to create and storage teams, athletes, tournaments and adjust their characteristics.
+Additionally, it is
+provided: lottery of schedule, schedule where he can register scores, statistics table, multiple ways of sorting the statistics table.

 Technologies: Java SE, Swing, Serialization, MVC design pattern

 Google drive link for executable jars: https://drive.google.com/drive/u/2/folders/12UiKs0epzcEZs6CR22qAEV7OzepmejwE